-ARTICLE 11-SICK LEAVE
+ARTICLE 11 SICK LEAVE

 - 1. Sick leave shall be defined as a required absence from work due to a personal illness, accident, exposure to contagious disease or required emergency attendance upon a member of the employee's immediate family who is seriously ill or due to death in the immediate family.
 The County may request sufficient and adequate documentation that sick leave is being legitimately utilized for one of the aforementioned reasons. - 2.
 Immediate family includes father, mother, step-father, step-mother, husband, wife, child, foster child, sister, brother, mother-in-law, or father-in-law.
 It shall also include relatives of the employee residing in the employee's household. - 3.
 Each full time professional nurse covered under this agreement will be granted sick leave pay of not less than one (1) working day for every month of service during the remainder of the first calendar year of service following appointment, and an additional fifteen (15) working days in every calendar year thereafter.
 If a paid holiday occurs during sick leave, it is not counted as a sick leave. - 4.
 Permanent, part-time employees who work more than twenty (20) hours per week are eligible for sick leave on a prorated basis. - 5.
 In the event the employing unit or facility has reason to believe that a professional nurse is abusing the sick leave privilege or may be physically fit to return to work, the employee must, if requested, present an adequate or other appropriate verification for any period of absence chargeable to sick leave pursuant to Civil Service Rules and Regulations. - 6.
 Absences of five (5) consecutive days without notice or approval may be cause for discipline or dismissal. - 7.
 In instances where the County reasonably believes that an employee returning from sick leave may not be capable of performing his normal duties or that his return will jeopardize the health of other employees, the County may, as a condition of return to work, require an examination by a County designated physician.
 The County will bear the expense of this exam. - 8.
-Nurses who are unable to report to work due to illness or injury must notify the Nursing office at least two (2) hours before each shift unless there is an emergency situation that prevents the employee from calling.
+Nurses who are unable to report to work due to illness or injury must notify the Nursing office at least two (2) hours before each shift unless there is an emergency situation that prevents the employee from calling. - 9.
+Effective upon full execution of this Agreement, employees may utilize earned time in one-quarter (1/4), one half (1/2), three-quarter (3/4) or full day increments.
+Prior approval and notice requirements shall remain the same. - 10.
+According to the Essex County Handbook and Policies and Procedures Manual Chapter 4, Section 1, Sick Leave, employees are allowed to use sick time for Bereavement Leave.
+Requirements and specifications set forth in the Handbook and Manual remain the same.

-ARTICLE 12-PAID LEAVE
+ARTICLE 12 PAID LEAVE